openharmony/docs/en/device-dev/get-code/source-code-acquisition.md

     ```
     curl https://gitee.com/oschina/repo/raw/fork_flow/repo-py3 > /usr/local/bin/repo
     chmod a+x /usr/local/bin/repo
-    pip install -i https://pypi.tuna.tsinghua.edu.cn/simple requests
+    pip install -i https://repo.huaweicloud.com/repository/pypi/simple requests
     ```

-## Operations<a name="section17162735266"></a>
+### Operations<a name="section151644112456"></a>

+**Obtaining the Source Code for Mini and Small Systems**

 >![](public_sys-resources/icon-note.gif) **NOTE:**
->You can obtain the latest features from the master code, and develop commercial functionalities based on the release code.
+>You can obtain the latest features from the master code, and develop commercial functionalities based on the release code, which is more stable.

 -   **Obtaining OpenHarmony master code**